DOI-ONRR/blog-nrrd/src/pages/metrics-and-policy/index.md

 We focus our efforts on these top-priority annual goals by using a scale that considers both value and complexity which guides us during roadmap planning sessions (every 6 weeks).
 This approach also proves valuable during bi-weekly sprint planning sessions.
 In those sessions, we break down these high-level goals into specific tasks which ensures a strategic and efficient work plan.

 Our previous metrics plan didn’t correlate with our established annual goals.
-It also did not indicate the relevance of laws, regulations and polices that govern the management of federal public websites.
+It also did not indicate the relevance of laws, regulations and policies that govern the management of federal public websites.

  ### Mismanagement of tracking metrics
 In previous years, a single team member was designated as the person responsible for gathering and consolidating metrics and seeking input from other team members for data collection.
 However, the absence of a consistent approach and method made managing metrics a challenging task.